 Not granting the variance request for Specimen Trees ST-1 through ST-5, ST-11 through ST-13, ST-17 through ST-19, ST-21, ST-27 through ST-32, ST-43 through ST-68, and ST-70 would prevent the project from being developed in a functional and efficient manner like other developments of similar size and use.
-The granting of the variance is not a special privilege that would be denied to other applicants.
-All variance applications for removal of specimen trees are evaluated, in accordance with the requirements of Subtitle 25 and the ETM, for site-specific conditions.
+This is not a special privilege that would be denied to other applicants.
 Other similar developments featuring REF and specimen trees in similar conditions and locations have been subject to the same considerations during the review of the required variance application.